 Don't get caught unprepared when then next great comet comes

-You can make the simple piggyback camera mount describe on this web page for
+You can make the simple piggyback camera mount described on this web page

-your telescope and get some great astro images of the next comet, or many of
+for your telescope and get some great astro images of the next comet, or many

-your favorite wide-field stellar objects like galaxies and star clusters.
+of your favorite wide-field stellar objects like galaxies and star

-Of course, you'll need a telescope with a clock drive.
+For long exposures, you'll need a telescope with a clock drive.
+It doesn't

 Start with a 2 by 4 (No Kidding)